Research vision and strategy

 We aim to make a difference to people's lives both in the local community and across the world.
 Some of our advances include:

-- Worm discovery could help one billion people worldwide – in a study that could lead to new therapies for up to one billion people worldwide, scientists at The University of Manchester have discovered why some people may be protected from harmful parasitic worms naturally while others are not – parasitic worms are a major cause of mortality and morbidity, particularly in the Third World.
+- Worm discovery could help one billion people worldwide – in a study that could lead to new therapies for up to one billion people worldwide, scientists at The University of Manchester have discovered why some people may be protected from harmful parasitic worms naturally while others are not – parasitic worms are a major cause of mortality and morbidity, particularly in the developing world.

 - Improving treatment for Alzheimer's patients – scientists at The University of Manchester have discovered that measurements of brain activity could be used to predict Alzheimer’s disease in people with mild memory problems – it is hoped the study will help improve clinical trials to find new treatments for the disease.